|

 Higher Management of the Royal Air Force - CHIEF OF THE AIR STAFF

-• Parliamentary Under-Secretary of State for Defence Procurement
+Parliamentary Under Secretary of State for Defence Equipment, Support and Technology

-Under the direction of the Defence Council management of the Services is the responsibility of the Service Boards, in the case of the Royal Air Force the Air Force Board is the senior management directorate.
+Under the direction of the Defence Council management of Armed Forces is the responsibility of the Service Boards, in the case of the Royal Air Force the Air Force Board is the senior management directorate.

 Air Force Board